cashmurb/cashmurb/README.md

 ## Hi hi 👋

-I'm [Cash](https://cashmurb.github.io/murbydoo/home), an AI researcher and artist.
+I'm [Cash](https://cashmurb.github.io/murbydoo/home), an AI researcher by training and a creative by practice.

 I build systems that teach computers to see and think.
 I spend an unreasonable amount of time thinking about how they might one day help us understand the brain.
 My background is in data science, computer vision, and medical imaging, with a growing focus on BCI and neurotech.
 In the long run, I see myself working in the BCI industry as a neurotech R&D researcher.